The most important tool a B2B company can have in the modern, digital-first era is a website.

 You must accept the fact that your website is not for you – it’s for your customers and potential customers.
 Your website is meant to engage, educate, and encourage action.

-With this considered, having a multi-page website will not only allow you to produce more content to answer the questions that your potential prospects have (both engaging and educating them), but also help you to move them through the sales cycle (using CTAs and landing pages) – more on that here – and increase the amount of targeted traffic being driven to your website as you optimise new pages for specific keyword terms.
+With this considered, having a multi-page website will not only allow you to produce more content to answer the questions that your potential prospects have (both engaging and educating them) but also help you to move them through the sales cycle (using CTAs and landing pages) – more on that here – and increase the amount of targeted traffic being driven to your website as you optimise new pages for specific keyword terms.

 Also, by investing in your website and structuring it accordingly (rather than having all of the information on one page) your website visitors will be able to easily find what they need and complete specific actions on your website.

 As you expand your business over time, you invest in your website and expand it.
 Your website then includes your new service offerings and products, helping to support your sales activity.
-Eventually you get to a point where you can integrate advanced tools, such as marketing automation, to further enhance your website and personalise the experience for website visitors – all of which is impossible with a one-page, static website!
+Eventually, you get to a point where you can integrate advanced tools, such as marketing automation, to further enhance your website and personalise the experience for website visitors – all of which is impossible with a one-page, static website!

 It might sound strange but… don’t build your whole website in one go

 Many businesses, after realising they need more than just a static one-page website, go “all in” with website development, trying to create a multi-page website for their business as quickly as possible.
 The problem, however, is that a traditional approach to website redesign is costly and time-consuming.
-More often than not, those that take a traditional approach to website design end up spending a year (sometimes more) developing their new website – and all the while have no website to show to the outside world.
+More often than not, those that take a traditional approach to website design end up spending a year (sometimes more) developing their new website – and all the while having no website to show to the outside world.

 There is, however, a more cost-effective, results-driven approach, an approach that allows you to build a prospect-orientated website in just twelve weeks.
 It’s called Growth-Driven Website Design.
-Rather than build a brand-new website in its entirety, Growth-Driven Design is all about building the most strategically-effective website – a website comprised of a business’ most important/top-performing pages – in the shortest possible period of time.
+Rather than build a brand-new website in its entirety, Growth-Driven Design is all about building the most strategically-effective website – a website comprised of a business’s most important/top-performing pages – in the shortest possible period of time.

 Growth-Driven Website Design is an iterative development process, you identify your best pages, analyse them, and use that information to refine your approach to building future pages.
-With Growth-Driven Website Design, your website is constantly growing as your business does, and will include new, high-quality pages that are optimised for specific keywords, giving you more opportunities to be found by interested parties online.
+With Growth-Driven Website Design, your website is constantly growing as your business does and will include new, high-quality pages that are optimised for specific keywords, giving you more opportunities to be found by interested parties online.

 Start investing in your website – you can’t afford not to